BashiirHagi/aws-iconik-transcoder/README.md

 To increase the security of the workloads I would implement the following:

 - Enforce least privillege access in the S3 bucket policy
-- AWS Systems Manager (SSM) for secure access as an alternative to SSH access
+- Securely store the application tokens from iconik for authentication in AWS Secrets Manager.
+This will store and manage the credentials for us.
+AWS KMs can then be used to encrypt these secrets increasing the security posture even more.
 - I would enable AWS Macie, VPC flow logs and AWS GuardDuty which would increase the visibility and secutity of the platform